-And suddenly there came from heaven a sound like a mighty rushing wind, and it filled the entire house where they were sitting (Acts 2:2).
+Suddenly the blowing of a violent wind came from heaven, and filled the whole house where they were sitting (Acts 2:2).
 Then tongues of fire rested on each of them and they all spoke in different languages.
 This astounded the people near them.
 As many Jews from all over the Roman world were in Jerusalem for the Feast of Weeks (Pentecost), they heard their own languages being spoken by people who would have known only three: Hebrew, Greek, and Aramaic.
 These were not those languages.
 They were foreign languages.
 The Holy Spirit's arrival brought about a diverse power of speech that would take the gospel to the entire world.

-And they were all filled with the Holy Spirit and began to speak in other tongues as the Spirit gave them utterance.
+All of them were filled with the Holy Spirit and began to speak in other tongues as the Spirit enabled them.